-Energy Speed and Energy 1 Use evidence to explain the relationship between the speed of an object and its energy.
-Cause and Effect Transference of Energy 2 Plan and carry out investigations to answer questions regarding changes in energy when objects collide, and predict reasonable outcomes based on observed patterns.
-Examples: marbles rolling down a ramp and colliding with each other, chain reactions with dominoes Patterns
+Energy Speed and Energy 1.
+Use evidence to explain the relationship between the speed of an object and its energy.
+Cause and Effect 2.
+Plan and carry out investigations to answer questions regarding changes in energy when objects collide, and predict reasonable outcomes based on observed patterns.
+Examples: marbles rolling down a ramp and colliding with each other, chain reactions with dominoes Patterns Transference of Energy 3.
+Plan and carry out investigations to provide evidence that energy is transferred by sound, light, heat, and electric currents.
+Examples: creating an electric circuit that requires a complete loop a.
+Construct an explanation using evidence to support the claim that heat can be produced in many ways.
+Examples: rubbing hands together, burning leaves b.
+Construct an explanation with evidence supporting the claim that different objects can absorb, reflect, and/or conduct energy.
+4. Design, construct, and test a device that changes energy from one form to another.
+Examples: electric circuits converting electrical energy into motion, light, or sound energy; a passive solar heater converting light energy into heat energy Energy and Matter

-3 Plan and carry out investigations to provide evidence that energy is transferred by sound, light, heat, and electric currents.
-Examples: creating an electric circuit that requires a complete loop 3a Construct an explanation using evidence to support the claim that heat can be produced in many ways.
-Examples: rubbing hands together, burning leaves Energy and Matter 3b Construct an explanation with evidence supporting the claim that different objects can absorb, reflect, and/or conduct energy.
-4 Design, construct, and test a device that changes energy from one form to another.
-Examples: electric circuits converting electrical energy into motion, light, or sound energy; a passive solar heater converting light energy into heat energy Waves and Thei r Ap plications in Technologies for Information Transfer Wave Properties 5 Develop and use models to describe amplitude and wavelength patterns and how waves can cause objects to move.
-Information Transfer 6 Construct an explanation of how light, sound, and digitized information are transferred by waves.
-Examples: using a grid of 1s and 0s representing black and white to send information about a picture, using drums to send coded information through sound waves, and using Morse code to send a message Patterns Wave Properties 7 Develop a model to demonstrate that light reflecting from objects and entering the eyes allow objects to be seen.
-Example: light reflecting off an apple and back into the eye Cause and Effect From Molecules to O rganisms: Structures and Processes
+Waves and Their Applications in Technologies for Information Transfer Wave Properties Develop and use models to describe amplitude and wavelength patterns and how waves can cause objects to move.
+Information Transfer 6.
+Construct an explanation of how light, sound, and digitized information are transferred by waves.
+Examples: using a grid of 1s and 0s representing black and white to send information about a picture, using drums to send coded information through sound waves, and using Morse code to send a message Patterns Wave Properties 7.
+Develop a model to demonstrate that light reflecting from objects and entering the eyes allow objects to be seen.
+Example: light reflecting off an apple and back into the eye Cause and Effect From Molecules to Organisms: Structures and Processes Internal and External Structures 8.
+Make a claim, using evidence, that the functions of both internal and external structures of plants and animals (including humans) support growth, survival, and behavior.
+Examples: In plants, thorns provide protection and stems transport nutrients; in animals, heart pumps blood and skin provides protection.
+Clarification: The emphasis is on the function of individual structures.
+Structure and Function Information Processing 9.
+Carry out investigations to support a claim that different animals receive information through their senses, process that information, and respond in various ways.
+Examples: earthworms tunneling into the soil to avoid light, frogs jumping when startled, dogs moving their ears when reacting to sound Systems and System Models